 Meditation is an excellent way to prevent postpartum depression.
 A study at the University of Colorado showed that women trained in mindful meditation were able to manage their emotions and avoid episodes of postpartum depression.
 The women studied had experienced this type of depression before, but when they were taught to meditate and pay attention to the moment, they were less likely to become depressed after childbirth.

-Work on meditating before having your child.
+You may try working on meditating before having your child.
 If you are able to develop a habit of meditation and mindfulness practices, you will be able to use them in the postpartum period.

 Yoga